theuerc/Website/gitpod/docs/introduction/languages/rust.md

     <figcaption>A crates extension demo</figcaption>
 </figure>

-The VSCode extension Crates makes it easier to manage your Cargo dependency versions.
+The VS Code extension Crates makes it easier to manage your Cargo dependency versions.

 ### Search Crates.io